As of 25th May 2022, the Official Cash Rate (OCR) for New Zealand is set at 2%

-To explain, if you write out a cheque or make an EFT-POS payment, the money is taken from your bank and put into the bank of the recipient.
-This causes the money within your bank and every other bank to go up and down each day according to what their customers are spending or depositing.
-Depending on daily transactions, individual banks can end the day in credit or debit.
+Say you make a bank transfer or use your EFT-POS card.
+The money is taken from your bank account and put into the bank account of the recipient.
+This causes the money within your bank’s settlement account to go down and the money in the vendor’s bank’s settlement account to go up.
+There are hundreds of thousands of these transactions each day.
+Depending on the total transactions, individual banks can end the day in credit or debit.

-Much like an overdraft account, the Reserve Bank covers the ups and downs by either paying or charging interest to banks depending on whether they are in credit or debit.
-Banks can borrow money from the Reserve Bank at a rate 0.25 percent higher than the OCR, or lend money to it at a rate 0.25 percent lower than the OCR.
+Much like an overdraft account, the Reserve Bank covers the ups and downs by either paying or charging interest to banks, depending on whether they are in credit or debit.
+Banks can borrow money from the Reserve Bank at a rate 0.25 percent higher than the OCR.
+Or they can lend money to it at a rate 0.25 percent lower than the OCR.

-However the impact isn’t direct and may not be immediate.
+However, the full impact isn’t direct or immediate.
 While overnight interest rates will respond quickly, longer-term interest rates may not.
-Some overseas investors will respond quickly to changing interest rates, but most consumers and businesses won’t.
-Why does the Reserve Bank change interest rate?

 The Reserve Bank is responsible for implementing monetary policy in New Zealand.
 It operates under the Reserve Bank of NZ Act 1989 which states that the Bank must maintain price stability.
 The Bank also operates under the Policy Targets Agreement (PTA) that it signs with Government.

-The current PTA, signed in September 2012, defines price stability as annual increases in the Consumers’ Price Index (CPI) of between 1 and 3 per cent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint.
-The CPI is a list of 690 goods and services, whose prices are monitored by Statistics NZ to see if they are going up or down.
+The PTA signed in September 2012, defines price stability as annual increases in the Consumers’ Price Index (CPI) of between 1 and 3 per cent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint.
+The CPI is a list of 690 goods and services.
+Its prices are monitored by Statistics NZ to see if they are going up or down.